fbraem/mqwebapp/README.md

-# mqwebapp
+# MQWeb App
-App for MQWeb
+MQWeb App will be the official web application for [MQWeb](http://www.mqweb.org).